B.3. Configuration Files

 2049 HR-Client-LAN

-The settings from this file are read in at program start or when changing the active profile and are never written by Wireshark.
+The settings from this file are read in when a VLAN ID is to be translated to a name, and never written by Wireshark.

 wka